b-basoglu/My-PTL/README.md

 # My-PTL
 Personal Template Library
-You can find these sorts:
+You can find these sorting algorithms:

   Selection Sort